 However, by using the TED to add the UAP to the clean audio, the parties can avoid detection.
 The TED is registered as a legitimate external microphone and feeds the NUC a perturbed speech signal.
 Hence, the UAP already exists in all of the audio samples on both sides.
 Therefore, the Eavesdropper cannot automatically detect or filter out the UAP from the clean audio sample.
-As discussed before, our experiment assumes one Speaker and one Listener.
-However, implementing a two-way conversation (or more) can be done easily by supplying an additional TED to the Listener side.
+As discussed earlier, our experiment assumes one Speaker and one Listener, however, supporting a conversation with two speakers (or more) can be done easily by providing an additional TED on the Listener side.